wlsf82/age-finder/README.md

 Run `npm install` to install the project and dev dependencies.

+## Starting the app

+Run `npm start` to start the app in dev mode.

 ## Tests

-Run `npm test` to run the tests in headless mode.
+Run `npm test:ci` to run the tests in headless mode.

+> **Note:** when you run the above command, the server is automatically started, the tests are executed, and the server is shut down.

 Or run `npm run cy:open` to open Cypress in interactive mode.